 For example, when you look at the candle of June 1 (at the vertical line below marked Jun), you see that the day started at a price of 1.4125.
 During the day the price went as high as 1.4225, and as low as 1.4110.
 The day ended with the price at 1.4135.

-If an asset is trade around the clock, the form of its candles - the relation of their open, high, low, and close prices - mainly depends on the time zone in which the chart is taken.
-The EUR/USD chart above is based on Greenwich Mean Time (UTC); the same chart in New York time would have the same price curve, but with very different candles.
+It is often confusing to beginners that the same price curve can produce very different candles, depending on platform or charting software.
+This happens especially if an asset is traded around the clock.
+The form of a candle - the relation of open, high, low, and close price - is then determined by the time zone in which the chart is taken, and by the open/close time of the bars.
+The EUR/USD chart above is based on Greenwich Mean Time (GMT, UTC); the same chart in New York time (EST) would display different candles.
 By the convention used by Zorro, all times are UTC and the time stamp associated to a bar is its close time.
 Thus, a 12:00 bar is the bar that ends at 12:00 UTC.

 Zorro's trading is based on ticks, bar periods, and time frames.
 In live trading, a tick is the arrival of a new price quote, which can happen many times per second.
 In the backtest, a tick is the smallest time unit of the historical price data, often 1 minute.
 The strategy script is run at the end of every bar period; it can also have a tick function that runs at every tick.
 Since ticks arrive rarely or not at all during weekends or holidays, and since Zorro allows bar periods down to a millisecond (for HFT simulation), bars can be much shorter than the distance between ticks.
 In such a case, the bar is extended by the multiple of the bar period until it contains at least one tick.
 Bars can also be artificially extended for skipping weekends, holidays, or market closure.
 The bar duration is always a multiple of the bar period.
 The time stamp associated to a bar is the current time at the end of the bar.
 When one bar ends, the next bar starts; there is no 'gap' between bars, even though the market may be closed during a bar or a part of it.